Pagan origins, Christian

 time over religious and quasi-religious observances.

-Some Fundamentalist Christian groups oppose Christmas trees and even
+A few fundamentalist Christian groups continue to oppose Christmas trees and even

 the celebration of Christmas for their members.
 This includes the Jehovah's